Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 <!--- TEST LINES_START -->

+This exception highlights that using an `abstract class` still doesn't solve the issue.
+To fix this and ensure proper serialization of subclasses, you need to [use sealed classes](#serialize-closed-polymorphic-classes), which provide the necessary compile-time guarantees for closed polymorphic serialization.

+> To handle polymorphism with `open` and `abstract` classes, you must use [open polymorphism with explicit configuration](#open-polymorphism-in-kotlin-serialization).
+>
+{type="note"}

 ### Serialize closed polymorphic classes

-The simplest way to handle polymorphic serialization is to use a `sealed class` as the base.
+You can serialize closed polymorphic classes by using a `sealed class` as the base.
-_All_ subclasses of a sealed class must be explicitly marked as `@Serializable`.
+All subclasses of a sealed class must be explicitly marked as `@Serializable`.
 This approach ensures that polymorphism is represented in JSON with a type discriminator:

 ```kotlin